core-wg/yang-cbor/draft-ietf-core-sid-latest.md

   leaf sid-file-version {
     type sid-file-version-identifier;
     description
-      "Version number of the \".sid\" file.
-Useful to distinguish \".sid\" files generated using different YANG module dependencies that might not be reflected in the YANG module revision.";
+      "The version number of the \".sid\" file. \".sid\" files and the version sequence are specific to a given YANG module revision.
+       This number starts at zero when there is a YANG module update.
+       This number can distinguish updates to the SID file which are the result of new processing, or the result of reported errata.";
   }

   list dependencies-revisions {